 Limitations on distribution, in particular relating to the US.

-Distribution only to institutional investors.
+Distribution to institutional investors only.

 Imposing a blackout period before publication of the prospectus, during which research reports are not published or distributed.
 In practice, this period typically lasts from two weeks before the publication date of the prospectus until 30 days after listing.